 KidRunner Shark Tank Update – Shark Tank Season 7

-Will Warne hopes the Sharks take a run at his KidRunner, a pull-along kid’s seat for joggers, in Shark Tank Season 7 Episode 25.
+Will Warne hoped the Sharks would take a run at his KidRunner, a pull-along kid’s seat for joggers, in Shark Tank Season 7 Episode 25.
+Warne had tried to get funded on Kickstarter back in the spring of 2015, but he was unsuccessful.
+Since then, he had been forging ahead with his product.

 About KidRunner